 Where Rangitoto is the youngest volcano, Motutapu Island was first inhabited some 180 million years ago by the Taikehu people, the ancestors of the Maori.
 Later, the island was used as a military base during World War II.

 Explore the island and bend over the remains of World War II barracks on a hike along the Motutapu Walkway or to the North Junction.
 Along the way, keep your eyes open, you might spot the kiwi or the takahe.
 This small blue bird with green feathers looks a bit like a small peacock.

 Go on an adventure through the pristine nature of the Waitakere Ranges

 Do you prefer the unspoiled nature?
 Then you need to be on Auckland’s west coast, where the hiking trails of Waitakere Ranges Regional Park lead you to a somewhat unusual coast.
 Indeed, through pristine jungle, home of the Kauri snail, glow worms and the native long-tailed bat, you emerge from a black sand beach.

 Take a hike on the Fairy Falls Track that leads you through the jungle of the island from the endpoint of the Fairy Falls past the overflowing pools to the starting point of the falls.
-After your hike, take a dip in the sea at the black sands of Piha beach.
+After your hike, take a dip in the sea on the black sands of Piha Beach.
 Clamber up the rock a little further to take in a sweeping view of the sea from Tasman Lookout with the wind in your hair.

 The Northland, the northern peninsula northwest of Auckland, is one of the most beautiful parts of the North Island.